silent-brad/devlog/README.md

 ### TODOS
 - [x] Make mobile friendly
+  - [x] Make link icons not break on mobile (on my iphone the icons don't show up at all)
 - [ ] Switch images to WebP
 - [ ] Add blog
 - [ ] Add cool link hover thing